ElCrebel/Merebel/README.md

 # MasterRebelCore integration/staging repository

-Merebel MasterRebelCore is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
+Merebel is a cutting edge privacy Masternode cryptocurrency.

 - Anonymized transactions using zerocoin technology.
-- Fast transactions featuring guaranteed zero confirmation transactions, PIVX named it _SwiftX_.
+- Fast transactions featuring guaranteed zero confirmation transactions.
-- We have equipped Merebel with the new algorithm Lyra2z for excellent performance and power effecient gpu mining.
+- We have equipped Merebel with the algorithm Lyra2z for excellent performance and power efficiency.
 - Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with a collateral of 3K MERI.

-MasterRebelCoin is a privacy new edge cryptocurrency with a real usecase!
-The working product is soon avaible for everyone.
-The CREBELLION is a crypto rebellion that wants to make cryptocurrencies useful for everyone.
-There are many new projects already under development where Merebel is integrated!
-In addition, there is a Masternode ranking reward system where you can earn MasterRebelShares.
+Merebel is the first cryptocurrency to implement a bank and debitcard system based on Masternode rewards!

+Merebel Masternode hosting Platform > Merebel Exchange > Merebel Bank 3.0 > MasterMERIcard

 More information at [merebel.org](http://www.merebel.org) Visit our ANN thread at [BitcoinTalk](https://bitcointalk.org/index.php?topic=4712850.0)